-I read about “Acquacotta Dei Boscaioli”, or Woodsman Soup, in the delightful cookbook, A Tuscan in the Kitchen.
+I read about “Acquacotta Dei Boscaioli”, or Woodsman Soup, A Tuscan in the Kitchen.
 It comes from the region of Maremma, Tuscany’s wild and sparsely populated western coast, dense with forests, vineyards and olive groves.
 A Tuscan in the Kitchen is the type of cookbook that describes the process and ingredients, without stringent measurements.
 If you’ve ever watched Lidia Bastianich cook, you will recognize this truly Italian approach.
 This is a recipe you can make by feel and taste, but I will include the measurements that worked for me.

 This evening, we are shifting gears for a night of Spanish tapas to ring in the new year.
 Look out for photos and recipes.
 Best wishes for a happy and healthy 2010!!

 3 tblsp Extra Virgin Olive Oil, plus extra for drizzling

 1 28-oz can of crushed San Marzano tomatoes

 1 bunch Swiss, Red, or Rainbow Chard, well cleaned, thick stems removed,coarsely chopped

 fresh or stale Italian bread, sliced thin on a diagonal

 Salt and fresh pepper

 shaved parmesan cheese

 1. In a large, heavy pot or Dutch oven, heat olive oil over medium high heat.
 Add onions and garlic and sauté until soft, about 4 minutes.
 Add chard and season with salt and pepper.
 Stirring constantly, let chard wilt, about 4 minutes.